How to Mirror an iPhone with a Chromecast

 Unfortunately, there is no native support on iPhones to mirror your screen with a Chromecast device.
 That said, the community is always eager to solve these sorts of problems on its own.
-As a result, there are a few ways around this issue.
-If you are not squeamish, it just involves using a third-party app on your device.
+As a result, there are a few ways around this issue involving third-party apps.

-You can find the Replica app on the App Store.
+You can download Replica on the App Store.
 You also need to make sure that your Chromecast is configured through the Google Home app.
 Here are the steps you need to follow for a quick and simple mirroring process:

 - Connect both of your devices to the same Wi-Fi network.

 The advantage?
-Replica is a free-to-use app so it won’t hurt to give it a shot, regardless of your OS version.
-That said, every good app will give you some upsells.
+Replica is a free-to-use app, so it won’t hurt to give it a shot, regardless of your OS version.
+Every good app will give you some upsells.
 If you want Replica to work even better or experience additional features, you will have to go for one of the subscriptions.

 Alternative – Screen Mirror for Chrome Cast

 Another app you can use is the Screen Mirror for the Chromecast app.
-It is been developed by iStreamer and you can find it under the Utility category on the App store.
+It has been developed by iStreamer, and you can find it under the Utility category on the App store.

 This app is compatible with iPhones, iPads, and even iPod Touch.
 However, it will only run on iOS 11 or newer.
-While it may not have multi-language support, the interface is straightforward so there’s nothing to use it.
+While it may not have multi-language support, the interface is straightforward, so it’s easy to use.

 The app is also free to use but only for two months.
-It has some subscriptions available too, so keep that in mind if you find its functionality somewhat limited or even clunky at times.
+It has some subscriptions available, so keep that in mind if you find its functionality somewhat limited or even clunky at times.

 Once you download and install the app, start your free trial, and follow the on-screen instructions.
 These are as basic as they can be since they only involve selecting the device you want to duplicate your screen on.